pascalkuthe/OpenVAF/README.md

 ## Copyright

 This work is free software and licensed under the GPL-3.0 license.
 It contains code that is derived from [rustc](https://github.com/rust-lang/rust/) and [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer).
-These projects are both licensed und the MIT license.
-As required a copy of the license and disclaimer can be found in `copyright/LICENSE_MIT`
+These projects are both licensed under the MIT license.
+As required a copy of the license and disclaimer can be found in `copyright/LICENSE_MIT`.

+Many models int integration tests folder are not licensed under a GPL compatible license.
+All of those models contain explicit license information.
+They do not endup in the openvaf binary in any way and therefore do not affect the license of the entire project.
+Integration tests without explicit model information (either in the model files or in a dedicated LICENSE file) fall under GPLv3.0 like the rest of the repo.